btatsis/MLND/README.md

 # MLND
-A repository for projects in MLND (Udacity)
+A repository for MLND projects (Udacity)